lucaskemper/LLM-Fork-lucaskemper/README.md

 **Note**: *The code is currently private to ensure privacy and security as I refine and test the framework.*

+**📄 Resume Available**: My detailed resume is also available in this repository.

 ### **Core Features**:
 1. **File Upload & Knowledge Base**
    Created a personal knowledge repository with file upload and search functions, tailored for financial data and research materials (currently refining upload functionality).